All Episodes

 Ward Churchill.

-Sounds like this babe's got a crush on Ward Churchill, trying to impress him.
+Sounds like this babe's got a crush on Ward Churchill trying to impress him.

 She also stated on a self-empowerment website, quote, one friend of a friend had a husband who died.

-Worked too much, he drank too much, he was never home with her or the kids.
+He was never home with her or the kids.

 They don't say that in the obituaries.

-Now, again, we're we're talking about the people among us who claim to be the most enlightened and the most sensitive and the most caring and the most compassionate.
+Now, again, we're talking about the people among us who claim to be the most enlightened and the most sensitive and the most caring and the most compassionate.

-And what we've learned, folks, is that the people on the left are just vile.
+What we've learned, folks, is that the people on the left are just vile.

 What would possess Mrs. Clinton to go hire her?